Orange People (film): Reception

 The film received mostly positive reviews.
 At its debut at the International Women's Film Festival in Rehovot, the film was greeted with enthusiasm, and plucked the jury award for best film.
 For its screening at the International Jewish Film Festival in Mexico, Gonzalo Lira Galván praised the film for its effective portrayal of generational differences, and lauded Azoulay's balance between sentiment and analysis.
 He called the cast "an assembly of outstanding actresses", and complimented the cinematography as "inspiring".
-Lira concluded that in the other hands, the film might have been more conventional, but in Azoulay's, it hits the exact right tone.
+Lira concluded that in other hands, the film might have been more conventional, but in Azoulay's, it hits the exact right tone.
 Israeli film site Cinemascope raved about every aspect of the film, calling it "the surprise of the year", and citing, in particular, the film's authenticity, cinematography and music.
 Sociologist Hanna Herzog wrote of the film: "What captivates my heart in this film is love - love for culture, Moroccan heritage, family love, sisterly love, bodily love, erotic love for food, love between man and woman and equally love of this medium called cinema that allows Hannah Azoulay Hasfari to express amazing creativity and move between realism and surrealism, between reality and dream, between definitions of health and interpretations of illness."

 The jury of the International Women's Film Festival in Rehovot, which awarded the film with the Best Narrative Feature award, wrote in the reasoning: "It is an imaginative and daring production, a cinematically spectacular film.
 An excellent work of historical memory saturated with painful memories.
 The film impressively restores a past era by sailing into dormant dreamscapes.
 Shukron's performance in the film is captivating."